moov-io/go-sftp/README.md

 ### Testing

 We maintain a comprehensive suite of unit tests and recommend table-driven testing when a particular function warrants several very similar test cases.
-To run all test files in the current directory, use `go test`.
+After starting the services with Docker Compose run all tests with `go test ./...`.
 Current overall coverage can be found on [Codecov](https://app.codecov.io/gh/moov-io/go-sftp/).

 ## License